rmcanany/SolidEdgeHousekeeper/README.md

 **One More Thing About the Formula**

-I don't know where else to put this, so I'll put it here.
-Prior to Housekeeper V2024.2, the formula was parsed and evaluated using the .NET built-in VBScript engine.
+Prior to Housekeeper V2024.2, the formula, a boolean expression, was parsed and evaluated using the .NET built-in `VBScript` engine.
 Oversimplifying a bit, that is no longer supported on 64-bit operating systems.

-The program now uses PowerShell to do the evaluation.
-The communication code is built into .NET, but PowerShell itself has to be installed separately.
-On recent versions of Windows (maybe back to Win7, not sure) PowerShell comes bundled with the OS, so it shouldn't be an issue.
+The program now uses `PowerShell` to do the evaluation.
+The communication code is built into .NET, but `PowerShell` itself has to be installed separately.
+On recent versions of Windows (maybe back to Win7, not sure) it comes bundled with the OS, so it shouldn't be an issue.

-If there is an issue, like PowerShell isn't installed, you won't get an error message.
+If there is an issue, like `PowerShell` isn't installed, you won't get an error message.
 Instead, you'll get no files matching your property search.
 If you know that's wrong, please mention it on the [<ins>**Solid Edge Forum**</ins>](https://community.sw.siemens.com/s/topic/0TO4O000000MihiWAC/solid-edge).
 There may be other more .NET-native ways of evaluating the formula.

 **Dates and Numbers**